RTL Support

 1. Language Configuration

 RTL support is automatically enabled when you use RTL languages.
 The project uses Next.js i18n for internationalization.
-RTL languages are configured in next-i18next.config.js
+RTL languages are configured in next-i18next.config.js:

 module.exports = {